 Secured with SHA-256 Encryption

-Although adding a deductible waiver to your coverage can save you money in reference to your deductible amount, you may be wondering if the additional expense of your premium is worth it.
+Although adding a deductible waiver to your collision coverage can save you money in reference to your deductible amount, you may be wondering if the additional expense of your auto insurance premium is worth it.
 The cost of car insurance varies from state to state, so to get a more accurate idea of how much a waiver would cost, contact your agent.

 Also, consider what your deductible is.
 A high deductible would orchestrate that possibly purchasing the rider would be a great idea in order to save your own money.
 If you have a lower deductible and will not have an issue paying for it, it might be a better idea to not get the waiver and save money.